aazhbd/ArtWeb/README.md

 ### Features
 ------------

- - The initial setup is very small but scalable.
-It can be used for very large project with more components easily.
+ - The initial setup is small but scalable.
+It can be used for large projects with more components easily scaling up.
  - The project can be extended by adding any number of components, installed and maintained with ```composer```.
- - More static libraries and components can be added in project specific static container.
+ - More static libraries and components can be added to the projects specific static container.
- - The code and structure adheres to the proven best practices of OOP and MVC, creating highly maintainable code.
+ - The code and structure adhere to the proven best practices of OOP and MVC, creating highly maintainable code.
- - The operation flow and points of execution makes debugging easier.
+ - The operation flow and points of execution make debugging easier.
  - The Route manager is flexible and mimics functionalities of proven flexibility of development such as Django.
  - It contains a flexible and expendable Configuration manager that handles system values along with custom user values.
- - The datamanager is adaptable to any other ORM or SQL builder with any DBMS, including MySQL, PostgreSQL, SQLite etc.
+ - It is possible to use most popular Database management systems with it, the data manager is adaptable to any other ORM or SQL builder with any DBMS, including MySQL, PostgreSQL, SQLite etc.

 <img alt="artweb" class="img-fluid" src="http://www.articulatedlogic.com/media/images/artweb.height-320.png">